EmmanuelKusi/morph-frontend/tutorial-part-1.md

 ### **Overview**

-Welcome to the second part of our Morph L2 development series!
-In "Deploying Smart Contracts on Morph L2 with Hardhat and TypeScript", you learned how to set up and deploy your iToken and iTokenFaucet smart contracts using Hardhat.
+In "[How To Build a DApp on Morph: A Comprehensive Guide](https://medium.com/@kusiemmanuelgreat/how-to-build-a-dapp-on-morph-a-comprehensive-guide-1e0000ac2924)", you learned how to set up and deploy your iToken and iTokenFaucet smart contracts using Hardhat.
 Now, it's time to bring those contracts to life with a user-friendly frontend application.

 In this tutorial, we'll guide you through setting up a React application integrated with **Wagmi v2** and **RainbowKit** to interact with your deployed contracts on the Morph Holesky network.
 You'll learn how to connect wallets, display token balances, and enable users to claim tokens from the faucet.